-You will need to pay for a grant of probate if the value of the estate is more than £5,000, which will cost £273.
+You will need to pay for a grant of probate if the value of the estate is more than £5,000.
 There may be other administrative costs, such as if you want additional copies of paperwork.
 If you use the service of a professional, you will also need to pay their fees.